palantir/conjure/docs/spec/intermediate_representation.md

 describing the package and name of the service.
 It must also have an "endpoints" key, which is a list of endpoint definitions.
 Each endpoint definition must have the following keys:
 - "endpointName": a string name for the endpoint
-- "httpMethod": one of the strings "GET", "POST", "PUT", or "DELETE"
+- "httpMethod": one of the strings "GET", "HEAD", "OPTIONS", "PATCH", "DELETE", "POST", or "PUT"
 - "httpPath": a string describing the http path for the endpoint

 Each endpoint definition may have the following keys: